 In the tranquility of the beautiful Limousin countryside, this house offers a quiet, spacious and light environment in which to enjoy the good life.
 There is a good community in the village which has a primary school, post office, town hall, village hall, library, bar/tabac and a sports field.

 The surrounding countryside boasts a wealth of fields, woods and lakes, providing good opportunity for walking and cycling.
 There is pony trekking just five minutes away, a delightful beach by the side of the small lake at St Martin Terressus, 14 km away, which is lifeguarded in the summer, and an excellent swimming pool at St Leonard de Noblat.
 Lac Vassivière, Lac de St Pardoux, and several golf courses are all within easy reach.

 The small town of Sauviat sur Vige is 6 km away and has a pretty church and tree-lined square.
-There is also a butcher, ironmonger, two boulangeries, a pharmacy, hairdresser, grocery, porcelain shop, an auberge and a restaurant.
+There is a supermarket with filling station and a range of shops including a butcher, ironmonger, two boulangeries, a pharmacy, hairdresser, florist, an auberge, a restaurant and a porcelain factory shop.

 Limoges is the principal city of the Limousin.
 Well known for its porcelain production, it also boasts beautiful historic buildings and gardens, an opera house, theatres, cinemas and shops, as well as an event stadium, and recently opened olympic standard swimming and diving pools and leisure centre.
 The beautiful art-deco rail station links directly with Paris and other major cities.

 The airport at Limoges has direct flights to 7 UK destinations and is approximately 45 minutes drive.